-- The New York Fed will engage a collateral monitor and will reserve the right, until the issuance of the newly issued CMBS, to exclude specific loans from each pool.
-In addition, the New York Fed will retain the right to reject any newly issued CMBS as TALF loan collateral based on its risk assessment. - The New York Fed expects the agreements governing the issuance of each newly issued CMBS and the servicing of its assets, and the terms and conditions of its underlying loans, to permit, and to provide in effect for, reporting that is sufficient to enable the New York Fed to monitor and evaluate its position as secured lender. - Each TALF loan secured by a newly issued CMBS will have a three-year maturity or five-year maturity, at the election of the borrower.
+- The New York Fed expects collateral pools to be diversified with respect to loan size, geography, property type, borrower sponsorship and other characteristics, but will consider CMBS backed by nondiversified collateral on a case-by-case basis. - The New York Fed will engage a collateral monitor and will reserve the right, until the issuance of the CMBS, to exclude specific loans from each pool.
+In addition, the New York Fed will retain the right to reject any CMBS as TALF loan collateral based on its risk assessment. - The New York Fed expects the agreements governing the issuance of each CMBS and the servicing of its assets, and the terms and conditions of its underlying loans, to permit, and to provide in effect for, reporting that is sufficient to enable the New York Fed to monitor and evaluate its position as secured lender. - Each TALF loan secured by a CMBS will have a three-year maturity or five-year maturity, at the election of the borrower.
 A three-year TALF loan will bear interest at a fixed rate per annum equal to 100 basis points over the 3-year Libor swap rate.
-A five-year TALF loan will bear interest at a fixed rate per annum equal to 100 basis points over the 5-year Libor swap rate. - The collateral haircut for each newly issued CMBS with an average life of five years or less will be 15%.
-For newly issued CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year (or portion thereof) of average life beyond five years.
-No newly issued CMBS may have an average life beyond ten years. - The average life of a newly issued CMBS will be the remainder of the original weighted average life determined by its issuer employing industry-standard assumptions.
+A five-year TALF loan will is expected to bear interest at a fixed rate per annum equal to 100 basis points over the 5-year Libor swap rate. - The collateral haircut for each CMBS with an average life of five years or less will be 15%.
+For CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year of average life beyond five years.
+No CMBS may have an average life beyond ten years.